JtheDBA/Ubuntu/common/SMB_CIFS.md

 # Connecting to Windows Shares

-I have tested connections from Ubuntu 18.04 to shares on the following
+I have tested connections from Ubuntu 18.04 and 20.04 to shares on the following

 -  //192.168.0.080/stuff - Windows Server 2016 server
 -  //192.168.0.129/stuff - Netgear ReadyNAS 104